MeowCeline00/G5-Calorie-Tracker/README.md

 ## How to open locally

-- Open this file locally with your live server.
+- Open this file locally with your live server (Go Online).
 Which is located at the bottom right of VSCode application.